natsci-droid/Udacity_DRL_P2_Continuous_Control/Report.md

 ![Scores][image1]
 ![Average Scores][image2]

-By keeping all hyperparameter fixed and only changing max_t from 1000 to 700, training plateaus around an average score of 7.
+By keeping all hyperparameters fixed and only changing max_t from 1000 to 700, training plateaus around an average score of 7.
 This highlights the important of a strong reward signal, which many require a larger number of observations.
+In this example, every time the enviroment is reset, the agent has to find its way into position before it can receieve any reward.
+Once in position, it is much easier to obtain a reward and learn beneficial states and actions.

 Without batch normalisation and with an epsilon value of 1, the agent plateaus around an average score of 20.